 All employees are strongly encouraged to use vacation leave in the year in which it is earned.
-For internal control requirements, employees responsible for financial information or systems (Revenue Management, Finance, Purchasing, , and department financial personnel (collections, payroll, payments, and purchasing)) must take at least five consecutive workdays of leave each calendar year.
-The five consecutive workdays may span more than one workweek and may include leave other than vacation for the workdays.
-Non-scheduled days (including weekends off, holidays off) may be within the five consecutive workday period but are not counted as workdays.
-This requirement begins with the first full calendar year of service following the end of the employee's 1-year probationary period.
+For internal control requirements, employees responsible for financial information or systems (Revenue Management, Finance, Purchasing, and department financial personnel (collections, payroll, payments, and purchasing)) must take at least five (5) consecutive workdays of leave each calendar year.
+The five (5) consecutive workdays may span more than one workweek and may include leave other than vacation for the workdays.
+Non-scheduled days (including weekends off, holidays off) may be within the five (5) consecutive workday period but are not counted as workdays.
+This requirement begins with the first full calendar year of service following the end of the employee's one (1)-year probationary period.
+Any exceptions to this policy require written approval in advance of the end of the calendar year by the City Administrator.

 Department Directors should ensure that work schedules allow employees to use vacation leave in a timely manner.
 However, full-time employees may carry forward from one calendar year to the next the maximum number of days that could be earned in the previous year.
-In the event an employee has a greater accumulation than the maximum entitlement at the end of any calendar year, the carry-forward amount will be reduced to the maximum, and the employee may roll into sick leave no more than five (5) excess days at the straight rate (40 hours for all employees and 60 hours for Fire Personnel on shift).
+In the event an employee has a greater accumulation than the maximum entitlement at the end of any calendar year, the carry-forward amount will be reduced to the maximum, and the employee may roll into sick leave no more than five (5) excess days at the straight rate (forty (40) hours for all employees and sixty (60) hours for Fire Personnel on shift).
 Under no circumstances will active employees be paid or credited for more than these amounts.